mwpenny/gbplay/docs/_game-protocols/Street-Fighter-2.md

 After fighter selection, the location to fight is chosen.
 Joypad input bytes are again repeatedly exchanged between both games allowing either player to move the cursor and confirm.
 As soon as one has made a selection using either `A` or `Start`, both games begin the first round of the fight.
+The required delay between transfers is ~10 ms.

 ### Fighting